josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_ipco_audit_cycle.md

 ## 🏮 Footer

-*IPCO Audit Cycle* is a living node of the Polaris Protocol.
+*⚖️ IPCO Audit Cycle* is a living node of the Polaris Protocol.
 It outlines the inspection and compliance processes that govern MI5, MI6, and GCHQ — and the limits of their effectiveness when survivors are the anomalies being missed.

 > 📡 Cross-references: